Thai Real Estate As An Investment | SunwayEstates

 Urban destinations

-Bangkok.
-We’re talking about Bangkok.
-Although Bangkok started seeing rental pool programs in the past several years (very few cases, mostly limited to a handful of mid-range hotel-branded residences), rental market here remains very conventional.
-A number of real estate agents can list your unit - as either as an exclusive or non-exclusive agent - and rent it out, mostly for long term - starting from 12, sometimes 6, months.
-Short-term rentals (like AirBnB rentals) are also common, but they are mostly either done to supplement long-term rentals, or used for apartments that are only available part of the year, or are done by owners.
+A number of real estate agents can list your unit - as either an exclusive or non-exclusive agent - and rent it out, primarily for the long term - starting from 12, sometimes 6, months.
+Short-term rentals (like AirBnB rentals) are also common, but they are mostly done to supplement long-term rentals, used for apartments only available part of the year or done by owners.

-Main advantage of Bangkok here is that it’s a mature market that doesn’t rely on tourism to the same extent as islands and offers more stability.
+The main advantage of Bangkok here is that it’s a mature market that doesn’t rely on tourism to the same extent as islands and offers more stability.

 Property taxes